 Yellowstone gRPC: how real-time Solana data actually streams

-Yellowstone gRPC (Dragon's Mouth) is a Geyser plugin that streams accounts, transactions, slots and blocks over gRPC.
-Here's how it beats JSON-RPC websockets, the filters, and the client packages.
+Yellowstone gRPC (Dragon's Mouth) is a Geyser plugin streaming accounts, transactions, slots, and blocks over gRPC.
+Why it beats JSON-RPC websockets.

 How it works